6 Black Prairie trailblazers who broke barriers

 In 1994, Christine Lwanga became the first person of African descent to be appointed as a Saskatchewan Human Rights Commissioner.
 Lwanga served two terms and oversaw the implementation of Canadian Human Rights legislation over 10 years.

 Lwanga knew from a very young age that she had a natural inclination toward the human rights field.
-She earned a PhD in sociology from the University of Manitoba and went on to a career rooted in advocacy work.
+She earned a PhD in social work from the University of Manitoba and went on to a career rooted in advocacy work.
 The community recognized her work as an advocate when she was anonymously recommended for the Human Rights Commissioner role that shaped her legacy.

 Though the job was challenging, she said she found it very rewarding.